 An affordable all-mountain bike for eating up the trail

 Good looks aren't necessarily at the top of everyone's list when looking for a good MTB.
 They’re going to be covered in mud soon after buying anyway.
 But that said, the YT Industries Capra AL is not only pretty affordable, considering what you get, it's also a highly handsome beast.

-The Capra AL is a downhill bike that’s also got what it takes to get you back up the mountain for more.
+The Capra AL is an all-mountain bike that’s also got what it takes to get you back up the mountain for more.
 The gears are decent SRAM GX and the RockShox Monarch Plus R shocks also impress, and even the travel is high at 170mm for a comfy ride on that solid aluminium frame which remains light enough for the uphill.
 Yet the price is on the low side.

 While there is a lighter carbon Capra option out there, the standard model offers much the same riding fun for a way smaller price.
 Take this out to any trail and watch it eat up the earth or throw it downhill as fast as you can muster.